raiyanjaz/Array-Manipulation-and-Sorting-Patient-Records/README.md

-# Assignment 2 : Array Manipulation and Sorting Patient Records
+# Array Manipulation and Sorting Patient Records

 ## caseConversion.cpp instructions:
     Write a program that takes a character from terminal as input, and provide one of the following three outputs depending on the input character: